 These kinds of data sharing are sternly frowned upon by the MPAA (Motion Picture Association of America) and, of course, just about everyone involved in movie production.
 Whereas you might see these services as a convenient way to watch a movie, they view your actions as outright theft, to the tune of nearly $250 billion a year [source: Freakanomics].

-Still, illicit movie-streaming sites present other dangers.
+Illicit movie-streaming sites also present other dangers.
 They sometimes host malware, may attempt to steal personal information or will flood your screen with annoying ads.
 We'll show you how to spot sketchy movie sites.

 Kindergarten-level Web Design